mantevian/squid/README.md

 The action order system allows things such as making a role mentionable, sending a message mentioning it and then setting it unmentionable.

 ## Commands
-> birthday_table
-* Permission Level: 0
-* Private command, can only be enabled for a server by Bot Owner.

 > config
 * Permission Level: 3
 * Used to set the bot's configuration for a specific server.